atotic/poker-simulator/README.md

 	- prompt user to install offline if they use app offline https://stackoverflow.com/questions/51160348/pwa-how-to-programmatically-trigger-add-to-homescreen-on-ios-safari DONE
+  18-Jan-24
+	  - when you make fewer players, try hard to keep existing filled in players
+		- improved stats display
+		- limit number of stored simulations to PokerStorage.MAX_STATS
+		- drag'n'drop usability improvements

 	27-Dec-23 vs mode:
 		1) pokerEngine vsMode
 		2) simulate in vsMode